Manifold Fitting under Unbounded Noise: Experimental Results

 \subsection{Simulation}

-As explained in Subsection \ref{sec:motivation} and \ref{sec:output_manifold}, by removing the unreliable $\Pi_{x_i}$ and $\Pi_{p_i}$ used in \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}, one would expect better performance than from these two methods.
-To support this claim, we test all three methods on three manifolds: a circle embedded in $\mathbb{R}^2$, a sphere embedded in $\mathbb{R}^3$, and a torus embedded in $\mathbb{R}^3$, for the methods in \cite{mohammed2017manifold} (marked by km17), \cite{pmlr-v75-fefferman18a} (marked by cf18), and our method.
-To have a traceable comparison, all the tests are conducted in the following way, similar to that of \cite{mohammed2017manifold}: \begin{itemize} \item Sample $N$ points from the underlying manifold, blur the points with Gaussian noise defined in (\ref{func:noise}), and use the noisy data $X=[x_1, \cdots, x_N]$ to implicitly construct output manifolds, per (\ref{out:KM17}), (\ref{out:CF18}), and (\ref{out:ours}) for km17, cf18, and our method, respectively. \item Initialize a collection of points $P= [p_1, \cdots, p_{N_0}]$ around the underlying manifold. \item Project each $p_i$ to the constructed output manifolds via km17, cf18, and our method, respectively.
+As explained in Subsection \ref{sec:motivation}, by removing the unreliable discs which centered at the sample points as in \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}, one would expect an improved performance compared to these two methods.
+Assuming the data points are sampled from a tubular neighborhood, \cite{Aizenbud2021} denoises the sample points iteratively using a local polynomial regression.
+As the degree increases, polynomial regression fits a manifold better when the noise is limited but on the other hand a polynomial regression exhibits sensitivity once noise increases.
+As a method designed for Gaussian noise, our method is expected to be more robust as noise increases.
+To support this claim, we test methods in \cite{mohammed2017manifold} (marked by km17), \cite{pmlr-v75-fefferman18a} (marked by cf18), and \cite{Aizenbud2021} with polynomial degree 1 and 2 (marked by ya21(deg=1) and ya21(deg=2)) on manifolds with both constant and inconstant curvature, namely: a circle embedded in $\mathbb{R}^2$, a sphere embedded in $\mathbb{R}^3$, and a torus embedded in $\mathbb{R}^3$.
+To ensure a traceable comparison, all the tests are conducted in the following way, similar to that of \cite{mohammed2017manifold}: \begin{itemize} \item Sample $N$ points from the latent manifold, blur the points with Gaussian noise defined in (\ref{func:noise}) with given $\sigma$, and use the noisy data $X=[x_1, \cdots, x_N]$ to implicitly construct output manifolds. \item Initialize a collection of points $P= [p_1, \cdots, p_{N_0}]$ around the latent manifold. \item Project each $p_i$ to the constructed output manifolds via km17, cf18, ya21(deg=1), ya21(deg=2)) and our method, respectively.
 We will then obtain $\tilde{P}$ as the projection of $P$ for each method. \item Calculate the Hausdorff distance between each $\tilde{P}$ and $\M$ to estimate the Hausdorff distance between the corresponding $\M_{\rm out}$ and $\M$. \end{itemize}